33 Best iMessage tips and tricks for iPhone users

 Pro Tip: This will increase internet usage.
 If you are low on data or wish to save more data, keep the Low-Quality Image mode on.

-iMessage has an App Store which lets you download specific apps that add more functionality to your chatting experience.
+iMessage has an App Store that lets you download specific apps that add more functionality to your chatting experience.
 Tap the App Store icon inside an iMessage conversation to download apps.

 Note: When you download certain iOS apps like YouTube, their iMessage counterpart app is automatically downloaded and available.